bishabosha/tiger-site-gen/examples/embedded/README.md

 sibling `VarArgDocs`; their numeric prefixes never affect public URLs.

-`installLayouts[Context]` retrieves the prepared mount from the host's typed extras automatically.
+`installLayouts[Context].deck` retrieves the prepared mount from the host's typed extras automatically.
 It requires exactly one field whose type is that mount's path-dependent `Prepared` type.
 Field names and ordering are arbitrary; another mount's prepared value is a different type.
 Missing or duplicate matches fail